openzfs/openzfs-docs/docs/Getting Started/Ubuntu/Ubuntu 20.04 Root on ZFS.rst

 Support
 ~~~~~~~

-If you need help, reach out to the community using the :doc:`zfs-discuss
-mailing list <../../Project and Community/Mailing Lists>` or IRC at
+If you need help, reach out to the community using the :ref:`mailing_lists` or IRC at
 `#zfsonlinux <irc://irc.freenode.net/#zfsonlinux>`__ on `freenode
 <https://freenode.net/>`__.
 If you have a bug report or feature request
 related to this HOWTO, please `file a new issue and mention @rlaager